Tree preservation orders

 See the Guidance Notes on the Planning Portal to help you complete the form correctly to make sure it is valid.
 It may be necessary to provide supporting evidence from a suitably qualified arboriculturist, or reference to pre-application agreement with a representative from the Council.
 The completed form should be returned to the address at the end of the form, or submitted on the Planning Portal.

-The Council will consult with the tree owner if different to the applicant and with the Town or Parish Council.
+We will consult with the tree owner if different to the applicant and with the Town or Parish Council.

 If a protected tree or woodland is removed without permission, there is a legal duty on the landowner to replace it.
 If a landowner fails to comply with this duty the LPA can serve a Tree Replacement Notice.
 If permission is granted for a tree to be cut down, the LPA can require a replacement tree, either by agreement with the owner or by serving a Tree Replacement Notice.
 Where a new tree is planted as a replacement for one that was removed because it was dead, then the new tree will be protected within the same TPO as the original tree.